polyphony-chat/docs/docs/Protocol Specifications/core.md

 Changing the publicly visible ownership of actor data requires the chain of trust to be maintained.
 If an "old" account wants to change the publicly visible ownership of its data, the "old" account must prove that it possesses the private keys that were used to sign the messages.
-This is done by signing a challenge string with the private keys.
+This is done by signing a [challenge string](#42-challenge-strings) with the private keys.
 If the server verifies the challenge, it authorizes the new account to re-sign the old account's messages signed with the verified key.
 Instead of overwriting the message, a new message variant with the new signature is created, preserving the old message.

-All challenge strings and their responses created in the context of account migration must be made public to ensure that a chain of trust can be maintained.
-A third party should be able to verify that the challenge string, which authorized the ownership change of an accounts' data was signed by the correct private key.
-The API routes needed to verify challenges as an outsider are documented in the API documentation.

 Implementations and protocol extensions should carefully consider the extent of messages that can be re-signed.